anima-wg/brski-cloud/anima-brski-cloud.md

 In both use cases, the pledge connects to the Cloud Registrar during bootstrap.

-For use case one, as described in {{bootstrap-via-cloud-registrar-and-owner-registrar}}, the Cloud Registrar redirects the pledge to an owner Registrar in order to complete bootstrap with the owner Registrar.
-When bootstrapping against an owner Registrar, this Registrar will interact with a CA to assist in issuing certificates to the pledge.
+For use case one, as described in {{bootstrap-via-cloud-registrar-and-owner-registrar}}, the Cloud Registrar redirects the pledge to an Owner Registrar in order to complete bootstrap with the Owner Registrar.
+When bootstrapping against an Owner Registrar, this Registrar will interact with a CA to assist in issuing certificates to the pledge.
 This is illustrated in {{arch-one}}.

-For use case two, as described {{bootstrap-via-cloud-registrar-and-owner-est-service}}, the Cloud Registrar issues a voucher itself without redirecting the pledge to an owner Registrar, the Cloud Registrar will inform the pledge what domain to use for accessing EST services in the voucher response.
+For use case two, as described {{bootstrap-via-cloud-registrar-and-owner-est-service}}, the Cloud Registrar issues a voucher itself without redirecting the pledge to an Owner Registrar, the Cloud Registrar will inform the pledge what domain to use for accessing EST services in the voucher response.
 In this model, the pledge interacts directly with the EST service to enroll.
 The EST service will interact with a CA to assist in issuing certificated to the pledge.
 This is illustrated in {{arch-two}}.

 It also possible that the Cloud Registrar may redirect the pledge to another Cloud Registrar operated by a VAR, with that VAR's Cloud Registrar then redirecting the pledge to the Owner Registrar.
 This scenario is discussed further in sections {{multiple-http-redirects}} and {{considerationsfor-http-redirect}}.